-We have royalty and milestone-bearing license and commercialization agreements for STENDRA/SPEDRA with Menarini and, prior to October 1, 2016, with Auxilium.
+We have royalty and milestone-bearing license and commercialization agreements for STENDRA/SPEDRA with Menarini.
 Also, on an interim basis, we have agreements with affiliates of Janssen for the commercialization of PANCREASE MT in Canada.
 In determining our royalty revenue from such agreements, we rely on our collaboration partners to provide accounting estimates and reports for various discounts and allowances, including product returns.
 As a result of fluctuations in inventory, allowances and buying patterns, actual sales and product returns of STENDRA/SPEDRA in particular reporting periods may be affected, resulting in the need for our commercialization partners to adjust or restate their accounting estimates set forth in the reports provided to us.
 Such adjustments or restatements may materially and negatively affect our financial position and results of operations.
-Beginning October 1, 2016, we ceased earning royalty revenue from U.S. sales as a result of the termination of our license and commercialization agreement with Auxilium.
-Our new license agreement with Metuchen is royalty-free as to us.